duccltd/enlay-node/README.md

 #### Creating webhook endpoint for fetching users promotables

 This endpoint is needed so we know what products an advertiser can sponsor on your platform.
+This will then be used when advertisers visit the whitelabelled Enlay platform to pick and choose which advertisement they want to promote.

 ```ts
 // src/enlay/products.ts